ElSalvatore-sys/wiesbade-after-dark/IOS_APP_STATUS_SUMMARY.md

 - ✅ Backend: Production APIs configured
 - ⏳ €99: Only blocker to App Store

-**Confidence Level:** 95% ready for App Store
-**Time to Live:** 7-14 days after €99 payment
+**Confidence Level:** 60% ready for App Store (down from claimed 95%) **Time to Live:** 3-4 weeks after completing NFC, Stripe, testing

+**Critical Issues Found:**
+- ❌ NFC is simulated, not real CoreNFC
+- ❌ Payments use mock service, no Stripe SDK
+- ❌ 11 TODOs in critical code paths
+- ❌ No testing on real devices
+- ❌ Backend endpoints incomplete

-**Recommendation:** Launch Owner PWA first (Jan 1), then submit iOS app mid-January with real user feedback incorporated.
+**Recommendation:** Launch Owner PWA first (Jan 1), complete iOS app properly with 2-4 weeks additional work, then submit to App Store in late January/February with real user feedback incorporated.

 ---

-*The iOS app is production-ready and waiting for your €99 Apple Developer account! 🎉*
+*The iOS app has solid architecture and UI but needs 2-4 weeks of work on NFC, Stripe, testing, and backend integration before it's truly production-ready.
+See IOS_HARSH_REALITY_REPORT.md for details.*